 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Group's exposure to the risk of changes in market interest rates relates primarily to the Group's short-term debt obligations with floating interest rates.
+The Group's exposure to the risk of changes in market interest rates relates primarily to the Group's borrowings and financing receivables with floating interest rates.